PavelVesely/SplineSketch-experiments/README.md

 # SplineSketch: a new quantile sketch with uniform error guarantees and high accuracy in practice

-Here, we provide its prototype implementation [in Python](spline_sketch_uniform.py) and [in Java](SplineSketch.java), and an experimental pipeline for evaluating its accuracy on synthetic and real-world datasets and also its update, merge, and query times, in comparison with [t-digest](https://github.com/tdunning/t-digest), [KLL](https://datasketches.apache.org/docs/KLL/KLLSketch.html), GKAdaptive, and [MomentSketch](https://github.com/stanford-futuredata/msketch).
+Here, we provide its prototype implementation [in Python](spline_sketch_uniform.py) and [in Java](SplineSketch.java), and an experimental pipeline for evaluating its accuracy on synthetic and real-world datasets and also its update, merge, and query times, in comparison with [t-digest](https://github.com/tdunning/t-digest), [KLL](https://datasketches.apache.org/docs/KLL/KLLSketch.html), [GKAdaptive](https://github.com/coolwanglu/quantile-alg), and [MomentSketch](https://github.com/stanford-futuredata/msketch).
+Additionally, [DDSketch](https://github.com/DataDog/sketches-java) may also be included in the evaluation.

+SplineSketch comes in two main versions:
+- `SplineSketch.java` -- faster version without frequent items filtering.
+- `SplineSketchMG.java` -- with frequent items filtering by the Misra-Gries sketch.
+Additionally, `SplineSketchAdjustable.java` is a modification of `SplineSketch.java` that allows for changing the parameters and components of the sketch, intended for ablation studies.

 ## Running experiments